dahas/rest_api/README.md

 # rest_api
-Object oriented Pattern to create a RESTful Webservice.
+PHP object oriented design pattern to create a RESTful Webservice.

 ## Usage
 Run test.php on a LAMP/WAMP-Stack.
 Edit the $requestMethod parameter in test.php to simulate different behaviour.